');

 About Wailua, HI

-Wailua is a small community in Hawaii with a population of 2,544 residents.
-The median household income is $68,548 per year, which is near the national average.
-The median age in Wailua is 45.8 years.
+Wailua is a small town located in Hawaii with a population of 2,544 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,548 per year, which is 9% below the national median of $75,149.
+The median age of 45.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Wailua, HI